Independent. Human-Curated. Established 2007.

 After all, we’re all at least a little bit biased towards the places where we live and the experience of what we’ve seen.
 It’s unlikely that any two people would choose exactly the same places as the most beautiful ones in the entire world that surrounds them.

-Beauty – In the Eye of the Beholder
+Beauty – in the Eye of the Beholder

 It wouldn’t humanly possible for us to determine the best of the best when it comes to beautiful places in the world.
 After all, “beauty is in the eye of the beholder,” right?